Updated 9th June 2017 with more landowner registers.

 Dorset County Council doesn’t actually display the deposited holdings of private landowners on their map, but I think it merits a special mention because it’s a really good use of mapping software, with multiple useful layers – and it does show all land owned by the County Council (see screengrab below).
 Some badgering of the Council to upload all their landowner deposits would be worthwhile – they clearly have the GIS know-how to do this.

 Now, galloping onwards, to Cambridgeshire, home to the land-rich University colleges and some big grain barons.
-Cambridgeshire Council’s map is very comprehensive, displaying the landowners of perhaps half the county.
+Cambridgeshire Council’s map is very comprehensive, displaying the landowners of a large percentage of the county.
 But though you can click on a polygon and see the landowner, the map doesn’t highlight all that owner’s land at once – you have to click on each polygon to check.
 One of the largest single land parcels belongs to the Abbots Ripton Estate (just north of Huntingdon) – who, besides being big farmers of barley and sugar beet, host the annual Secret Garden Party music festival.

 5) West Berkshire